Uterine adenomyosis: definition, symptoms, treatments

 Hormonal or drug treatment

 Appropriate contraception such as the continuous pill, which stops menstruation, atrophies the endometrium.
-The same applies to the hormonal IUD, but note that the hormonal IUD is only useful in cases of adenomyosis, not external endometriosis.
+The same applies to the hormonal IUD, but please note that the hormonal IUD is only useful in cases of adenomyosis, not external endometriosis.
 This can only be treated with an oral contraceptive, which blocks the functioning of the ovaries.

 Drug treatment has very variable results, with bleeding and pain persisting despite proper treatment.
 They are also considered when pregnancy is planned.